N4M154/Harmonia/README.md

 Hey there!
 Welcome to **Harmonia**, where music and emotions come together in the most fun and unique way.
 Whether you're looking to create stunning lyric art, explore mood-based playlists, or just vibe with some awesome music-related content, you've found the right place.
 Let’s dive in and make your musical experience even more amazing! 😎🎧

+## ⚡Quick Start Guide

+1. **Create your account:** Sign up or log in to get your personalized journey started.
+2. **Engage with the community:** Explore recent blog posts and engage in intriguing conversations with the public.
+3. **Explore the tools:** Create your lyric cards or generate your personalized mood music.
+4. **Help us improve by giving your precious suggestions.**

 ## ✨ Features

+### Personalized profile and Security

+Create an account to get started and keep track of your journey on your personal dashboard.

+- **Admin portal** and **User portal** (Check the env sample to get an inside scoop!)

 ### 📝 Blog & Community